As if the world of content marketing needs more acronyms, we’re now faced with the real-world dilemma of HTTP and HTTPS.

 It’s best to buy an SSL Certificate directly from your hosting company as they can ensure it is activated and installed correctly on your server.

-2. Install SSL Certificate on your web hosting account
+2. Install SSL Certificate on Your Web Hosting Account

 Have your hosting company install the SSL Certificate.
 If you purchased from a third party, you’ll have to import the certificate into the hosting environment, which can be quite tricky without support.
+A simple SSL plugin can ease the transition.

 Before going live with the conversion, ensure every website link (internal) has the proper HTTPS URL.
 Going live with links that mix HTTP and HTTPS will confuse readers, impact SEO and cause some page features to load improperly.
+Following this proper HTTPS protocol is essential to the success of your conversion.

 Through a CMS plugin, you can automatically redirect all server traffic to the new secure HTTPS protocol.
 Sites that don’t use a CMS will need to be updated manually.
 301 redirects alert search engines that a change to your site has occurred and that they will need to index your site under the new protocol.
 Users who had previously bookmarked your site under the old unsecure protocol will now be routed to the proper secure URL.